You must select one option from the medical choices available with your first 31 days after hire.

 - additions to the family (by marriage, birth, etc.),

-- remove dependents that are no longer eligible for coverage by completing and submitting a Benefit Change form.
+- dependents that are no longer eligible for coverage (divorce, end of domestic partnership, etc.).

-- When requesting coverage cancellation of a spouse or domestic partner due to a divorce or end of a domestic partnership, a Termination of Marriage/Domestic Partnership Affidavit form must also be completed, in addition to a Benefit Change form.
+- When requesting coverage cancellation of a spouse or domestic partner due to a divorce or end of a domestic partnership, a Termination of Marriage/Domestic Partnership Affidavit form must also be completed.

 - When you have such an event, regardless of when you report the eligibility change, the former spouse’s coverage is terminated retroactive to the end of the month in which the divorce was final; the former domestic partner’s coverage is terminated retroactive to the end of the month in which the partnership dissolved.